2cd/debian-museum/Readme.md

 > Container images even support versions from the last century.

+Please feel free to send an issue to tell us which version you are using and which architecture.

+> Don't use profanity or discriminatory language in issues.

+We're going to probably increase support for the version and the architecture.

 Although this isn't the best virtual machine project, nor the most comprehensive, for me, it's the best **nogui** virtual machine project!

 Why not give it a try?
 You can experience virtual machines for **riscv64gc**, **loongarch64**, **mipsle**, **s390x**, and other architectures in just a few minutes.